1963 Rambler Classic was more of a compact than an intermediate

 Unusually efficient packaging made Classic roomier

 The Classic’s interior room was closer to intermediates than compacts because of the new body’s exceptionally short front and rear overhangs and thin-wall door design.
-For example, front hip room was 60 inches, one inch less than the Savoy, an inch more than the Fairlane, and three inches more than any Ford or Chrysler compact.
+For example, front hip room was 60 inches, which was almost identical to the Chevelle, one inch less than the Savoy, an inch more than the Fairlane, and three inches more than any Ford or Chrysler compact.

 1963 Rambler Classic 4-door sedan